 The annual Capelin Roll – a glittery, spectacular pop-up festival.
-Laughter, food, and fun at the annual capelin roll.

 The image of tens of thousands of small silver fish just under the surface of the water captures your imagination right from the beginning.
 So, it should come as no surprise that word spreads fast across Newfoundland and Labrador when these fish start rolling onto our shore with the waves.